-- Investigate the use and application of Scanning Electron Microscopy in the field of materials science.
+- Investigate the application of Scanning Electron Microscopy in the field of materials science.

-- Investigate the use and application of x-ray spectrographic analysis in the field of materials science.
+- Investigate the application of X-ray microanalysis in the field of materials science.

-- Interpret characteristic features of different fracture surface morphologies.
+- Interpret characteristic features of various fracture surface morphologies.

 - Investigate the principles of failure analysis as related to the study of materials science.